Welcome to Appsloveworld, In this session we will understand the different types of joins that are available and SQL server specifically

 SQL Cross joins with realtime examples

-when we execute the cross join query, we are getting 56 rows.
-So basically what’s happening?
-The number of rows in the TblStudent table is being multiplied by the number of rows in the TblUniversity table.
-So across join will give us the Cartesian product of the tables that are involved in the join.
+When we execute the cross join query, we are getting 56 rows.
+So basically what's happening is that the number of rows in the TblStudent table is being multiplied by the number of rows in the TblUniversity table.
+Therefore, a cross join will give us the Cartesian product of the tables that are involved in the join.

-So in summary, cross join returns, the Cartesian products of the tables involved in the join, whereas inner join returns only the matching rows between the tables.
+In summary, a cross join returns the Cartesian product of the tables involved in the join, whereas an inner join returns only the matching rows between the tables.

-I look at below picture, which will make the understanding of join pretty much easy. so if you look at the inner join, only matching rows, left join matching rows plus non-matching rows from the left table.
+Refer to the picture below, which will make understanding of joins much easier.
+If you look at the inner join, it returns only matching rows, while left join returns matching rows plus non-matching rows from the left table.

 sql joins